CancerRegistryOfNorway/cancer-survival-measures/readme.md

 [/results](/results)

 ## Validation
-To validate that the code reproduces the results used in CIN Special Issue 2021 we compare result datasets from different runs of code...
+To validate that the code reproduces the results used in CIN Special Issue 2021 we compare result datasets from different runs of code.

 ## Dependencies

 * all code dependecies are included in [/ado](/ado)
 * dependencies asserts will be added
 * real data : cancer data and life-tables must be provied by user
-* test data: will be included?
+* test data: (will be included)

 ## *Embarrassingly parallel* computing of predictions